ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Function and Method Naming Conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Use a lowercase word or words for Python function or methods.
+Use a lowercase word or words for Python functions or methods.
 Separate
 words with underscores to improve readability.
-Class methods

 .. code:: python